mmilano/SidePanelCollapse/README.md

 ### Initialization

-The side panel is enabled for Bootstrap's collapse via data-attributes, and initialized by SidePanelCollapse using the data-attribute option.
+The side panel is enabled for Bootstrap's collapse via data-attributes and initialized by SidePanelCollapse using the data-attribute option.

 ### Configuration